Economic and Political Overview

 Economic Indicators

-The country's social situation is worrying.
-According to some estimates, the unemployment rate is close to 80%, while other sources state that the actual rate is closer to 15%.
-Unemployment rate estimates stood at 19% in 2022, according to ZimStat, the country's national statistics agency However, that rate doesn't reflect the income losses from reduced working hours, unpaid leave, and the decrease of opportunities for formal and informal sector activities which was exacerbated by the pandemic, and drove thousands of the poorest people in the country into unemployment, leaving millions Zimbabweans on the brink of starvation.
+Unemployment rate estimates stood at 21% in 2023, according to ZimStat, the country's national statistics agency.
+However, that rate doesn't reflect the income losses from reduced working hours, unpaid leave, and the decrease of opportunities for formal and informal sector activities which was exacerbated by the pandemic, and drove thousands of the poorest people in the country into unemployment, leaving millions Zimbabweans on the brink of starvation.
 Additionally, the informal economy is widespread and only 5% of workers have formal jobs.
-Furthermore, epidemics are worsening, mainly HIV / AIDS and cholera, and life expectancy has been steadily declining in recent years, reaching 58.56 in 2017, making it the third country in the lowest life expectancy in the world.
-Access to education is declining and the failure of land reform has caused the exodus of many farmers.
-According to the World Bank, more than 70% of the population still lives below the poverty line and the extreme poverty rate rose from 29% in 2018 to nearly half of Zimbabweans in 2020, as the pandemic delivered another economic shock to the country.
+According to the World Bank, more than 38.3% of the population still lives below the poverty line and the extreme poverty rate rose in recent years.
+The country was estimated to have a GDP per capita (PPP) at USD 2,607 in 2022, among the lowest in the world (World Bank).

 Source: IMF – World Economic Outlook Database , Latest available data